zihaojoe/JobpostDetection/README.md

 ## How to run?

 ### Module 1: Data Ingestion
+The dataset can be downloaded from [Kaggle](https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction).
+It contains 17880 job posting records and is around 50MB in size.
+The dataset is downloaded to JobpostDetection/model/jobposting.csv

 #### 1. Set up environment:

 Go to the root directory of the project, and run: